 - Supplemental Document cover sheet (optional) - use this form to submit any additional materials.

 You must use Adobe Reader to fill out the application.
 We will not be able to accept applications completed in a different PDF editor.

 To begin your application please submit the application fee online and e-mail your application to transferapp (at) mit (dot) edu.
 Please note that this email address should only be used to submit applications; all other questions or requests should be directed to mittransfer (at) mit (dot) edu.

 If the application fee presents a hardship for you and your family, you may qualify for a fee waiver.
 To request a fee waiver, check the associated box in the Part 1 of the application, and ask your advisor, financial aid officer, or other school official to submit an official letter on your behalf.

 Part 2: Essays, Activities & Tests Form

-The required essays consist of two short-answer response questions (250 word limit) and one longer essay of 500 words.
+The required essays consist of four short-answer response questions (250 word limit).
 Remember that your essays are not a writing test.
 They’re the place in the application where we look for your voice - who you are, what drives you, what's important to you, what makes you tick.
 Be honest, be open, be real - connect with us.
 That's all that matters.

 Please use our form, not a resume, to list your activities.
 There is only enough space in this section to list a few things, so please choose the activities that mean the most to you and tell us a bit about them.
 This will tell us more about you than any "laundry list" of everything you've ever done.